Before the trip

 For all trips, you should bring a backpack with enough clothes, food and water.
 Have a look at the weather forecast to see what to expect and make sure you bring warm enough clothes.
 Also, it is paramount to always bring rain cover – the forecast is often wrong and being wet in the bush can easily lead to hypothermia.

 Make sure you wear comfortable and stable shoes for walking.
 If you don’t have special hiking shoes, the best thing is to wear some runners.
 They should suit you well on most walks.
-Don’t wear sandals or thongs.
+They must be enclosed on your toes- don’t wear sandals or thongs.

 On a day trip, you should bring a lunch (for example sandwiches) and at least 2 litres of water.
-In summer when it is hot and you sweat a lot, you should bring more – there is nothing worse than running out of water on a hot sunny day.
+In summer when it is hot and you sweat a lot, you should bring more (3-4L of water) – there is nothing worse than running out of water on a hot sunny day.
+Remember to have a filling breakfast, and have all the food ready before you come on the trip.

 Even on the best trip, something can go wrong.
-Thus, we recommend, that you always bring a torch (head torches are best) in case you get benighted and have to walk in the dark.
-Also, if you have, it is a good idea to bring a first aid kit, just in case.
+Thus, we recommend that you always bring a torch (head torches are best) in case you get benighted and have to walk in the dark.
+Also, if you have one, it is a good idea to bring a first aid kit, just in case.
+Power banks are a good to have so your phone can stay charged through the entire day.

 The club has a sizable store of gear that can be borrowed for club trips.
-Our gear locker contains camping equipment such as backpacks, tents, flies, ground sheets, mats, sleeping bags as well as canyoning gear such harnesses, descenders, helmets, dry bags and ropes and many other things.
+Our gear locker contains camping equipment such as backpacks, tents, sleeping mats, sleeping bags, as well as canyoning gear such as harnesses, descenders, helmets, dry bags, ropes and many other things.
 If you need to borrow something, make sure you organise it with our gear officers in time.
-Usually, it is sent around on the walks calendar and mailing list when and where you can pick up and return gear.
+Usually, it is sent around on the walks calendar and mailing list, when and where you can pick up and return gear.

 On the trip

-Some trips are organised by public transport and you typically meet at a station or on the train.
+Some trips are organised by public transport, and you typically meet at a station or on the train.
 But often it is necessary to drive to the start of the walk.
-If this is the case, we usually try to car pool.
+If this is the case, we usually try to carpool.
 This allows people without their own car to come along and it also saves a lot of fuel.
 Your trip leader will sort out before the trip who will go into which car.
-It is customary, that the fuel costs are shared between those sharing a car.
-Thus, if you get a lift in someone else’s car, please ask them how much your share of the petrol is and given them the money.
+It is customary that the fuel costs are shared among those sharing a car.
+Thus, if you get a lift in someone else’s car, please ask them how much your share of the petrol is and give them the money.

 Usually, our leaders are quite relaxed and give you a lot of leeway.
 However, it is important that you stay with the group and follow the trip leader’s instructions.
-If you need to go away from the group, for example, to go tho the bathroom, let your trip leader know so she knows where you are.
-Also, let her know if you are having trouble.
+If you need to go away from the group, for example, to go to the bathroom, let your trip leader know so they know where you are.
+Also, let them know if you need help or have concerns.
 Many problems can be solved.